solar panels for office buildings in Stoke-on-Trent

 Solar for Stoke-on-Trent office sub-types — sizing and economics

-For most Stoke-on-Trent office buildings, commercial solar up to 50 kWp on non-listed buildings outside Conservation Areas is Permitted Development under Class A Part 14 of the Town and Country Planning (General Permitted Development) Order 2015.
-Above 50 kWp, the installation requires Prior Approval — a 56-day notice process administered by Stoke-on-Trent City Council, simpler than a full planning application but requiring documentation of impact on amenity and design.
+For most Stoke offices, commercial solar up to 50 kWp on non-listed buildings outside Conservation Areas is Permitted Development under Class A, Part 14 of the GPDO 2015.
+Above 50 kWp the scheme needs Prior Approval — a 56-day notice process administered by Stoke-on-Trent City Council, lighter than a full application but requiring assessment of amenity and design impact.
+Listed buildings and the pottery-town Conservation Areas — the bottle kilns and potbanks of Burslem and Longton — need Listed Building Consent or planning permission; the council’s heritage team has generally supported well-designed proposals where panels sit behind parapets, on later additions or out of public view.

 Postcodes covered across Stoke-on-Trent

-We deliver commercial office solar PV installations across all Stoke-on-Trent postcode districts, including ST1, ST2, ST3, ST4, ST5, ST6, ST7, ST8, ST10, ST11.
-Our service area also covers neighbouring towns and districts: Newcastle-under-Lyme, Stafford, Crewe, Leek, Cheadle.
+We install commercial office solar across every Stoke-on-Trent postcode district — ST1, ST2, ST3, ST4, ST5, ST6, ST7, ST8, ST10 and ST11 — covering all six towns from Tunstall to Longton.
+Our service area also covers the neighbouring north Staffordshire and south Cheshire towns: Newcastle-under-Lyme, Stafford, Crewe, Leek and Cheadle.

 For nearby cities and conurbations also within our service area, see our dedicated pages for Crewe, Stafford, and Macclesfield.